PennyLaneAI/catalyst/doc/dev/plugins.rst

 And then we can run ``make all`` again.
 The shared object of the standalone plugin should be available in ``mlir/build/lib/StandalonePlugin.so``.
 This shared object can be used with ``catalyst-cli`` and ``quantum-opt``.
-You can change the name of the pass, change the name of the shared object and make any changes you want.
+From here, you can change the name of the pass, change the name of the shared object, and implement more complex transformations.
-This was just an easy example to get started.

-With the steps above, you can take an MLIR program with a ``quantum.alloc`` instruction which allocates statically 1 qubit, and the program will be transformed to allocate 42 qubits statically.

 5. Build your own python wheel and ship your plugin.